-Simplicity.
-We will ensure that our processes will enable simple access to OS data supported by simple policies and licences.
+We will ensure our processes enable simple access to OS data, supported by simple policies and licences.

 - The terms for re-use, including licence terms.